 Prior to the Spin-Off, all of the outstanding shares of our common stock will be owned by Liberty.
-The following table sets forth information, to the extent known by Liberty or ascertainable from public filings, with respect to the estimated beneficial ownership of each person or entity who is expected to beneficially own more than five percent of the outstanding shares of any series of our common stock, assuming that the Spin-Off had occurred at 5:00 p.m., New York City time, on August 31, 2014.
+The following table sets forth information, to the extent known by Liberty or ascertainable from public filings, with respect to the estimated beneficial ownership of each person or entity who is expected to beneficially own more than five percent of the outstanding shares of any series of our common stock, assuming that the distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.
 The percentage voting power is presented on an aggregate basis for all series of our common stock.

-The security ownership information for Broadband common stock has been estimated based upon the distribution ratio of 1-for-4 to holders of LMCA, LMCB and LMCK and outstanding stock information for Liberty's common stock as of August 31, 2014, and, in the case of percentage ownership information, has been estimated based upon 26,115,357 shares of our Series A common stock, 2,468,518 shares of our Series B common stock and 57,168,131 shares of our Series C common stock estimated to have been issued in the Spin-Off assuming that the Spin-Off had occurred at 5:00 p.m., New York City time, on August 31, 2014.
-However, because of the difficulty in determining in advance the precise effect of the Spin-Off on outstanding option awards and stock appreciation rights with respect to shares of LMCA, LMCB and LMCK, for purposes of the following presentation, we have not included beneficial ownership information with respect to any new option awards or stock appreciation rights with respect to shares of LMCA, LMCB or LMCK that may be received by the persons for whom beneficial ownership information is presented below.
-In addition, for purposes of the following presentation, we have not given effect to the distribution or exercise of any Series C rights.
+The security ownership information for Broadband common stock has been estimated based upon the distribution ratio of 1-for-4 to holders of LMCA, LMCB and LMCK and outstanding stock information for Liberty's common stock as of August 31, 2014, and, in the case of percentage ownership information, has been estimated based upon 26,115,357 shares of our Series A common stock, 2,468,518 shares of our Series B common stock and 57,168,131 shares of our Series C common stock estimated to have been issued in the distribution assuming that the distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.
+However, because of the difficulty in determining in advance the precise effect of the distribution on outstanding option awards and stock appreciation rights with respect to shares of LMCA, LMCB and LMCK (see "The Spin-Off -Effect of the Spin-Off on Outstanding Liberty Incentive Awards" for more information), for purposes of the following presentation, we have not included beneficial ownership information with respect to any new option awards or stock appreciation rights with respect to shares of LMCA, LMCB or LMCK that may be received by the persons for whom beneficial ownership information is presented below.